Cox-Automotive/alks-cli/README.md

 ## Running

-After installing ALKS it will be available on your path.
+After installing the ALKS CLI it will be available on your path.
 Simply run the following to see a list of supported commands:

     alks